psu-epl/psu-epl.github.com/doc/equip/testing/ETL/bhm-microscope/index.md

 1. Switch off the transformer.

 ## Cleanup
 Remove your specimen from the mechanical stage and clean up your workspace.
+If you used immersion oil, carefully wipe off the immersion oil deposited on the top lens surface of the objective with gauze moistened with xylene (if there is no xylene just use lens cleaning paper or a cotton swab).

 # Tips and Tricks

-Assembly (Manager's Only):

-For assembly, the picture below illustrates the sequential procedure.
+Assembly (Manager's Only): For assembly, the picture below illustrates the sequential procedure.
 The numbers indicate the order of assebmly of various components.
 Remove dust caps before mounting components.
 Take care to keep all glass surfaces clean, and avoid scratching the glass surfaces.

 ![bhmDiagram2](/doc/equip/testing/ETL/bhm-microscope/bhmDiagram2.jpg)